HomeLatest NewsGovTechResearchers develop non-invasive real-time method to measure cold atom density

 Advertisement

-Using potassium atoms held in a magneto-optical trap, the team observed that the central density of the atomic saturated within one second, while the total number of atoms, measured using fluorescence, took almost twice as long.
+Using potassium atoms held in a magneto-optical trap, the team observed that the central density of the atomic cloud saturated within one second, while the total number of atoms, measured using fluorescence, took almost twice as long.

-The researchers said the result highlights a difference between the methods, with fluorescence reflecting global atom counts while RDSNS indicates tightly atoms are packed in a specific region.
+The researchers said the result highlights a difference between the methods, with fluorescence reflecting global atom counts while RDSNS indicates how tightly atoms are packed in a specific region.

 “The technique is non-invasive, as the probe is far-detuned and operates at low power, allowing even microsecond-scale measurements to achieve accuracy within a few percent,” research assistants Bernadette Varsha FJ and Bhagyashri Deepak Bidwai said, according to the statement.